Are you looking for information about offers, devices or your account?

 Qualifications: MBA from INSEAD and a Master of Arts from the University of Cambridge

 Leanne joined Vodafone as Chief Human Resources Officer and a member of the Executive Committee on 1 April 2019.
 She is responsible for leading Vodafone’s people and organisation strategy which includes developing strong talent and leadership, effective organisations, strategic capabilities and an engaging culture and work environment.
-Leanne was the Chief People, Strategy and Corporate Affairs Officer for Burberry Plc from 2015.
-Prior to that she worked for Diageo Plc for 15 years in a variety of roles, latterly as their Group HR Director.
+Previously Leanne was the Chief People, Strategy and Corporate Affairs Officer for Burberry Plc from 2015.
+Prior to that she worked for Diageo Plc for 15 years in a variety of roles, most recently as their Group Human Resources Director.
 She has also worked in strategy and finance for Allied Domecq Plc, LEK Consulting and United Distillers.
-Leanne is currently a non-executive director and member of the nomination, remuneration and audit committees at The Go-Ahead Group Plc.
+She is a non-executive director of Compass Group Plc.
 Leanne was appointed to the Vodacom Group Board in July 2019.

 • Member of the Remuneration Committee and the Nomination Committee